SciComm

 Speaker:

-Dr. J. Scott Babwah Brennen is the senior policy associate at the Center on Science and Technology Policy at Duke Science &ampA Society.
+Dr. J. Scott Babwah Brennen is the senior policy associate at the Center on Science and Technology Policy at Duke Science &A Society.
 Scott is a communication scholar and specializes in dis and misinformation, science communication, and technology policy.
 Before joining the CSTP, Scott was a research fellow at the University of Oxford, where he led research for the Oxford Martin Programme on Misinformation, Science, and Media, which examined the interplay between media change and misinformation about science, technology, and health.

 From Lab Rats to Leader: Communicating Science in the Museum Setting